ericwindmill/flutter_by_example/cms_server/public/content/dart/3_oop/constructors.md

     - dart
     - object oriented programming
     - class
-    - member
+    - constructor
 ---

 Constructors are used to create objects with pre-determined values for the properties.
 Constructors come in three flavors: the standard constructors, named constructors, and factory constructors.
+(Factory constructors are discussed on a different page.)

 ```run-dartpad:theme-light:run-false:split-60